+My suggestion for title: “Fast Surrogate Modeling with High-Dimensional Input and Output: Application to Additive Manufacturing” (I am not sure whether the second part is necessary.
+Let us talk about this.)

+Also, we need to add Tina Lee from NIST as co-author; this is needed for NIST grants.

 %% ABSTRACT

 \section*{Abstract}

-An efficient approach referred to as the PCAS method for surrogate modeling in high input and output is
+An efficient approach referred to as the PCAS method for surrogate modeling in the presence of high-dimensional input and output is

 proposed.
 Specifically, a large

-collection of input variables is mapped to a field as opposed to a scalar.
+collection of input variables is mapped to an output of interest which is a field quantity as opposed to a scalar.

 Computational efficiency is accomplished by first identifying principal components~(PC)

 or directions in the output field data.
-A set of representative features corresponding to the important directions is
+A set of representative features corresponding to the important directions of the high-dimensional output is

 determined.
 A map from the set of inputs in the physical space to each feature is considered,